How George Harrison Ended Up Releasing the First Beatles Solo LP

 With time left on the clock in Bombay, Harrison decided to use the facilities and musicians to record a handful of ragas for possible use on future Beatles records.
-Only one song, ‘The Inner Light,’ was used, with the rest of the group adding its parts back home at the Abbey Road studios in London in February.
+Only one song, "The Inner Light," was used, with the rest of the group adding their parts back home at the Abbey Road studios in London in February.
+The music Harrison recorded in Bombay was then brought to the Abbey Road studios, where he embellished them with some famous friends, according to Mark Lewisohn's The Beatles Recording Sessions.

-According to Mark Lewisohn’s ‘The Beatles Recording Sessions,’ the music Harrison recorded in Bombay was brought to the Abbey Road studios, where he embellished them with some famous friends.
-Even though they’re not officially listed on ‘Wonderwall Music,’ Eric Clapton and Ringo Starr make appearances.
-Clapton, credited as Eddie Clayton, whips out some great lead guitar on ‘Ski-ing’, while Starr (Richie Snare) plays drums.
-Also, Peter Tork of the Monkees plays banjo on the album.
+They're not officially listed on Wonderwall Music, but Eric Clapton and Ringo Starr make appearances.
+Clapton, credited as Eddie Clayton, whips out some great lead guitar on "Ski-ing," while Starr (Richie Snare) plays drums.
+Peter Tork also plays banjo on the album.
 He and Harrison became friends when the Monkees visited the U.K.

 Most of the 19 tracks are pretty short, but they feature plenty of different sounds.
-In addition to being the first solo Beatles album to be released, the LP is also notable for being the first album to come out on the group's Apple record label.
+In addition to being the first solo Beatles album to be released, Wonderwall Music is also notable for being the first album to come out on the group's Apple record label.
 It managed to climb into the Top 50 on the U.S. album chart.

 In 1995, Noel Gallagher borrowed its title for Oasis' Top 10 hit.